angary/bule-tutorial/README.md

   - English form: Everything inside the brackets are "OR"ed together, and all the brackets are "AND"ed together
   - Example: `(x1 OR NOT x2) AND (NOT x1 OR x2 OR x3) AND NOT x1` from [Wikipedia](https://en.wikipedia.org/wiki/Boolean_satisfiability_problem#:~:text=clause.%20The%20formula-,(x1%20%E2%88%A8%20%C2%ACx2)%20%E2%88%A7%20(%C2%ACx1%20%E2%88%A8%20x2%20%E2%88%A8%20x3)%20%E2%88%A7%20%C2%ACx1,-is%20in%20conjunctive)

-Bule helps you "encode" or "represent" these boolean formulas cleanly.
+Bule helps you "encode" or "represent" these boolean formulas cleanly (the full list of its abilities is listed on the GitHub README).
-You can then use a SAT solver to solve these formulas (find an assignment of True or False to the variables s.t. the formula evaluates to True).
+You can then use a SAT solver to solve these formulas (find an assignment of `True` or `False` to the variables s.t. the formula evaluates to `True`).

-It also does more things.

 ## Formula Representation